bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 As devices and vectors are learnt from the received data, the IPyClient object becomes a mapping of devicename to device objects, which in turn are mappings to vectors and values.
 It also has a send_newVector coroutine method which can be used by your own code to send data to the remote instrument.

-The IPyClient object has an asyncrun() coroutine method which needs to run in an event loop, typically gathered with your own tasks, to run your script or client.
+The IPyClient object has an asyncrun() coroutine method which needs to be awaited, typically gathered with your own tasks, to run your script or client.

 IPyClient has a 'hardware' coroutine method which is started with the IPyClient.asyncrun method, but as default does nothing.
 It is available to be overidden if required, for example, if data is to be sent to the remote instrument every ten seconds::